Maryland Route 97: Montgomery County

 From here, MD 97 turns northwest and passes the Glenmont station terminus of Washington Metro's Red Line before it runs through residential neighborhoods, heading to the northeast of Matthew Henson State Park.
 Farther northwest, the route passes businesses near the intersection with the northern terminus of MD 185 (Connecticut Avenue) in Aspen Hill.
 It turns north again past this intersection and crosses Bel Pre Road.
 After crossing Bel Pre Road, the route heads into wooded neighborhoods before it passes through a mix of businesses and houses, with MD 655 running to the west of the road.
 MD 97 crosses MD 28 (Norbeck Road) in Norbeck, and continues past some residences where it intersects MD 655A, a short connector that provides access to westbound MD 28.
 MD 97 enters more wooded areas and narrows to four lanes, reaching a partial cloverleaf interchange with MD 200 (Intercounty Connector).
 A park and ride lot serving MTA Maryland commuter buses is located at the southwest corner of this interchange.

 Past the MD 200 interchange, the ICC Trail runs parallel to the east side of the road.
 The route eventually passes parkland and residential areas as it crosses Emory Lane, where the ICC Trail splits to the west along that road.
 The road approaches Olney and passes by residential neighborhoods before heading into a business district at the intersection with MD 108 (Olney Sandy Spring Road).
-After this intersection, the road heads into wooded residential areas as a two-lane undivided road and enters Brookeville.
-Upon entering Brookeville, MD 97 becomes High Street and passes more residences.
-The route makes a left turn onto Market Street and continues through wooded residential areas.
-It heads out of Brookeville, with the name changing back to Georgia Avenue.
-The road heads into a more rural setting, with areas of farms, woods, and some residences.
+After this intersection, the road heads into wooded residential areas as a two-lane undivided road before reaching a roundabout with High Street, which leads into Brookeville.
+Bypassing Brookeville to the west, MD 97 reaches another roundabout west of Brookeville with Brookeville Road, which provides additional local access to the town.
+Continuing north past Brookeville, the road heads into a more rural setting, with areas of farms, woods, and some residences.
 MD 97 reaches Sunshine, where the road crosses MD 650 (New Hampshire Avenue/Damascus Road).
 Past Sunshine, MD 97 resumes through rural areas and enters woodland within Patuxent River State Park as it approaches the Patuxent River.